cswaim/breakout_groups/README.md

 *`import src.config as cfg`*

 This module should be imported as the first application module.
-The first import reads the config file (`data/breakout_groups.ini`) and loads the runtime values.
-If the ini file does not exist, it is created with the default values.
+The first import reads the config file (`data/breakout_groups.cfg`) and loads the runtime values.
+If the cfg file does not exist, it is created with the default values.

 The config creates a namespace so variables can be referenced as cfg.var.
 The variable is defined with its default in the namespace.
-A config file, *`breakout_groups.ini`* is created on the first run if it does not exist.
+A config file, *`breakout_groups.cfg`* is created on the first run if it does not exist.

-Any changes to the ini file in the data folder are local and override the defaults.
+Any changes to the cfg file in the data folder are local and override the defaults.

 If a new variable is added or if the variable name changes, then the version number should be updated.
-This will rewrite the local ini file with the new variable.
+This will rewrite the local cfg file with the new variable.

 ## Sessions Class

 ### The Sessions

-Two variables will be added to the config file:
+Two variables in the config file control which grouping algorithm is utilized:
 ```
 [SYSTEM]
 sys_group_algorithm = mmmmmm